fekerr/python3/README.md

 # python3
 misc python3 work and notes

-20191228 fekerr@gmail.com
+20221214 fekerr@gmail.com

-These are just some notes stashed along with a makefile to remind about pep8 (pycodestyle) and pflakes, pip freeze, requirements.txt.
+These are notes stashed with a makefile with some python3 convenience features.
+Current dev env: win11 vscode wsl